-The study population will consist of VHA enrollees 60 years of age and older without a prior history of atrial fibrillation as assessed during a 2-year baseline period.
-Of the nine million VHA enrollees, 18 it is estimated that 56% are at least 60 years of age53 and one million VHA enrollees have a prior history of atrial fibrillation.
-54 Based on previous studies using VHA data, it is further estimated that 85% of the eligible population will have continuous enrollment during a 2-year baseline period.
-55
+The study population will consist of VHA enrollees 18 years of age and older without a prior history of atrial fibrillation as assessed during a 2-year baseline period.
+Analysis will be conducted separately among individuals at least 60 years of age and among individuals 18-59 years of age.

-This results in approximately 3.8 million VHA enrollees estimated as eligible for inclusion in the study.
+Of the nine million VHA enrollees,20 it is estimated that 56% are at least 60 years of age59 and one million VHA enrollees have a prior history of atrial fibrillation.60 Based on previous studies using VHA data, it is further estimated that 85% of the eligible population will have continuous enrollment during a 2-year baseline period.61 This results in approximately 3.8 million VHA enrollees at least 60 years of age estimated as eligible for inclusion in the study.
+Separately, approximately 11% of adults aged 18 to 49 and 29% of those aged 50 to 64 are immunocompromised or have a chronic condition that puts them at risk for severe RSV disease.62 As such, an estimated 330,000 to 868,000 VHA enrollees aged 18 to 59 may be eligible for inclusion in the study.

-Table 2 illustrates the estimated sample size required for the weighted Cox regression using the internal comparator cohort design.
-Based on an expected background rate of 33.9 per 1,000 person-years for incident atrial fibrillation reported for male Medicare beneficiaries 65 years of age and older,6 assuming controls (vaccinated or unvaccinated) will be matched to ABRYSVO vaccinated individuals on a 4:1 ratio, a sample size of 47,536 and 147,890 individuals vaccinated with ABRYSVO is needed to detect a 2-fold and 1.5-fold increase in the IRR with a power of 80% and an alpha level of 0.05, respectively.56 Power of ≥ 80% is typically desirable in drug safety research and the FDA views a RR of >3 as meaningful, so these have also been used for the power calculations.57 The secondary objective's comparative analyses will only be conducted when a sufficient number of atrial fibrillation events have been observed for the analyses to be adequately powered.
+Table 2 illustrates the estimated sample size required for the weighted Cox regression using the internal comparator cohort design for individuals at least 60 years of age and for individuals 18-59 years of age, separately.
+For individuals at least 60 years of age, based on an expected background rate of 33.9 per 1,000 person-years for incident atrial fibrillation reported for male Medicare beneficiaries 65 years of age and older, assuming controls (vaccinated or unvaccinated) will be matched to ABRYSVO vaccinated individuals on a 4:1 ratio, a sample size of 37,444 and 116,493 individuals vaccinated with ABRYSVO is needed to detect a 2-fold and 1.5-fold increase in the IRR with a power of 80% and a one-sided alpha level of 0.05, respectively.
+For individuals 18-59 years of age, based on an expected background rate of 4.4 per 1,000 person-years for incident atrial fibrillation reported for males 45-54 years of age64 (which is assumed to comprise the majority of the 18-59 years age group as the VHA population is generally older) and assuming the same matching rate of controls to ABRYSVO vaccinated individuals (ie, 4:1 ratio), a sample size of 286,730 and 892,049 individuals vaccinated with ABRYSVO is needed to detect a 2-fold and 1.5-fold increase in the IRR, respectively, with a power of 80% and a one-sided alpha level of 0.05.63 Power of $\geq 80\%$ is typically desirable in drug safety research and the FDA views a risk ratio (RR) of >3 as meaningful, so these have also been used for the power calculations.
+The secondary objective's comparative analyses will only be conducted when a sufficient number of atrial fibrillation events have been observed for the analyses to be adequately powered.